Vrolijk/OSDD/examples/25_euro_data-diode_demonstator.md

 Please note: this does not provide the same security as a real data-diode since the configuration could be modified to support bi-directional traffic!

 ## Step 1: Buy a €25,- TP-link TL-SG105e managed switch.
 This can be done with most managed switches that support vlans and port mirroring.
-We choose the TP-link for the price and easy availability. <br>
+We choose the TP-link for the price and availability. <br>
 Connect the switch directly to your PC and change your IP for the connected interface manually to 192.168.0.2. <br>
 Open your browser and go to the (default) IP from the TP-link http://192.168.0.1. <br>
 Default UserID/Password is admin/admin.<br>